javve/list.js/README.md

 ### Known issues
 - Sorting fails with `åä`, thinking that `ä` is before `å`.
-- There should not be a limit for how many items that could be parsed.
 - Class `asc` and `desc` should be removed as soon as the sorting breaks.
 - Tables row items can't be created with the `{ item: '<html>' }`-method.